ArceLopera/PHPRefresher/docs/Moodle/phpMoodleXMLDB.md

 2. **Handling Database Upgrades**:
     - If you need to modify your database schema after the initial installation, you will use the `upgrade.php` script in the `db` directory.
     - Use the XMLDB editor to generate the necessary XML snippets and translate them into PHP code for `upgrade.php`.
+Simply copy and paste the code into your `upgrade.php` file.
+Clicking in the [View PHP code] will show you the generated code.

 #### Best Practices